AVilezhaninov/STM32F4DISCOVERY/04_USART_echo/README.md

-## RCC config and TIM6 interrupt LED blinking
+## USART1 echo
-Template project for STM32F4DISCOVERY board, with the RCC config (HSE + PLL) and TIM6 interrupt LED blinking.
+Template project for STM32F4DISCOVERY board, with USART1 echo.
 Using CMSIS only.

 ## Licence